DhanushMahadevan/wp-github-action-site/README.md

 ```
 CREATE DATABASE WordPress CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;
 ```
-And here is where you also create a new user including password for this database and assign the required rights.
+And here is where you also create a new user including the password for this database and assign the required rights.
 You’re free to choose the username and password:

 ```
 CREATE USER 'user'@'localhost' IDENTIFIED BY 'password'